-You can save and schedule your searches for repeatedfrequent and later use.
-After you enter a search, you can save and schedule a search which is shared with others in your same account.
+You can save and schedule your searches for repeated frequent and later use.
+After you enter a search, you can save and schedule a search which is shared with others users in your account.
 Click the down arrow (), and then click Save and Schedule Search to get started.
-For further instructions on how to save and schedule a search, see Saved and Schedule Searches.
+For further instructions on how to save and schedule a search, see Saved and Scheduled Searches.

 Click Saved Searches to view your recent executed searches and recent scheduleds searches to access the Saved Searches side panel.
 From the Saved Searches side panel, you can load searches and download search results to a CSV file.
 To manage your saved searches, click Managed saved searches at the bottom of the list.
 You will be redirected to the Saved Searches page.
 To view a list of all your search results from schedules searches, click See More to be redirected to the Downloads page.

 You can also click the Saved Searches tab to access the Saved Searches page, where you can view a list of your saved searches, scheduled saved searches, and saved searches not on a schedule.
 From the Saved Search tab, you can managed your saved searches, including editing the search query, schedule, tags, and recipients, or adding a schedule to a saved search, and deleting searches.
 For more information, see Saved and Scheduled Searches.

 You can set up notifications to alert you and others, or send an alert to a connector, when a scheduled search is complete.
 The search and notification can help you keep records and track any changes.
 For more information, see Create a search schedule and notification.